Diabetes and Insulin requirements for dogs

 NOTE : IT IS VERY IMPORTANT TO MONITOR YOUR PETS BLOOD SUGAR LEVELS IF YOU INTEND TO CHANGE TO A RAW FOOD DIET !!!

-I have had many cases of diabetic dogs over the years that have responded very favourably to a change to Vets All Natural raw meat diets, but it is vital that the owners are familiar with doing regular urine tests and weekly blood sugar tests to monitor changes in insulin requirements.
+We have seen many cases of diabetic dogs over the years that have responded very favourably to a change to Vets All Natural raw meat diets, but it is vital that the owners are familiar with doing regular urine tests and weekly blood sugar tests to monitor changes in insulin requirements.
 As a pet’s need for insulin reduces, the amount of insulin given by injection must correspondingly be reduced – or you can mistakenly give an overdose of insulin, which can cause hypoglycaemia, a diabetic coma, or even be fatal.
 It is very important to discuss your decisions and dietary changes with your veterinarian so they can teach you how to monitor your pet at home.

 The simplest measurement is from a urine dipstick that measures both simple sugar and ketones in the urine.
 A Daily test (ideally the first urine sample of the day) can form a great record over time that can indicate a trend in urine sugar levels.
 If they are consistently reducing, then you should discuss reducing the insulin injection amounts your pet is receiving each day.